evanshortiss/integreatly-vscode-asciidoc-snippets/README.md

 ## Contributing

-If you'd like to make a PR to these fork the repository, add your changes to the `snippets.json` file, and make a Pull Request.
+If you'd like to make a PR to these fork the repository, add your changes to the `.vscode/integreatly.code-snippets` file, and make a Pull Request.

-To test your changes simply copy the `snippets.json` content into the `.vscode/integrealty.code-snippets` file, then use the `walkthroughs/snippets-test/walkthrough.adoc` file to verify they are working as expected.
+To verify your changes simply use the `walkthroughs/snippets-test/walkthrough.adoc` to try them out.